 Let us observe that the function $u_\infty$ cannot be non-negative or non-positive.
 Indeed, if $u_\infty$ were non-negative, Theorem \ref{viscsol}, would imply that $u_\infty$ is a non-negative viscosity supersolution to $-\Delta_\infty u=0$.
 The Harnack inequality (see \cite{har2,harnack}) would imply $u_\infty>0$ in $\Omega$, against the fact that $\abs{\{u_\infty\le 0\}}>0$ \end{proof}

 Once we have obtained Lemma \ref{segnpiu}, it is natural to ask whether a similar property holds in the case $\beta \leq 2/D(\Omega)$.
-In the following Lemma, we provide a positive answer for $\beta < 2/D(\Omega)$, it is still open if the same holds for $\beta = 2/D(\Omega)$.
+In the following Lemma, we provide a positive answer for $\beta < 2/D(\Omega)$; nut it is still open if the same holds for the case $\beta = 2/D(\Omega)$.

-\begin{lemma} Let $\beta<\frac{2}{D(\Omega)}$, then the limit of the second eigenfunction of the $p-$Laplace operator with Robin boundary conditions satisfies
+\begin{lemma} Let $\beta<\frac{2}{D(\Omega)}$, then the limit of the second eigenfunction of the $p$-Laplace operator with Robin boundary conditions satisfies

 \end{lemma} \begin{proof} Let us denote by

 We can rewrite the weak formulation \eqref{eq:debole} with $\varphi\equiv1$ in this way

 If we rearrange the terms and we let ${p_i}\to + \infty$, we obtain